 Lauren Cantin, San Marcos High School (11th grade)

 Bridget DeVine, San Marcos High School (11th grade)

 Meghan Downing, San Marcos High School (12th grade)

 Audrey Harmand, Dos Pueblos High School (9th grade)

 Aidan Juan, San Marcos High School (10th grade)

 Madeleine Thomas, San Marcos High School (11th grade)

 Two alternates were named as well — Sofia Guerra, homeschooled (9th grade); and Josh Hahs, La Colina Jr. High (7th grade).

 Teen Star offers young singers an opportunity to compete against their peers, with the winner receiving myriad prizes including a $1,000 scholarship from the S.B.
 Bowl Foundation.
-The competition will be held at Saturday, Thursday, February 22, 7 p.m., at the Arlington Theatre.
+The competition will be held Saturday, February 22, 7 p.m., at the Arlington Theatre.
 For more information, see teenstar.us.